Plosxh/gw2bltc-API/README.md

 *Authentication REQUIERED*
 `get_delivery()`

-Make sur to create the client with a valide API Key
+Make sure to create the client with a valid API Key

 ```
 {